andrew/ultimate-awesome/README.md

 - [awesome-ai-safety](https://github.com/giskard-ai/awesome-ai-safety) - 📚 A curated list of papers & technical articles on AI Quality & Safety.
 - [awesome-edtech-tools](https://github.com/hkalant/awesome-edtech-tools) - An ongoing curated list with awesome tools and resources for instructional designers.
 - [awesome-table-structure-recognition](https://github.com/MathamPollard/awesome-table-structure-recognition) - A Curated List of Awesome Table Structure Recognition (TSR) Research.
 Including models, papers, datasets and codes.
 Continuously updating.
-- [awesome-fintech](https://github.com/moov-io/awesome-fintech) - A curated collection of open source fintech libraries and resources.
+- [awesome-mcp-devtools](https://github.com/punkpeye/awesome-mcp-devtools) - A curated list of developer tools, SDKs, libraries, and testing utilities for Model Context Protocol (MCP) server development.
 - [awesome-python-in-education-zh](https://github.com/wwj718/awesome-python-in-education-zh) - Python在教育方面的资源列表.
 - [Awesome-All-In-One-Image-Restoration](https://github.com/XLearning-SCU/Awesome-All-In-One-Image-Restoration) - This is a summary of research on All-In-One Image/Video Restoration.
 There may be omissions.
 If anything is missing please get in touch with us.
 Our emails: liboyun.gm@gmail.com; gouyuanbiao@gmail.com; haiyuzhao.gm@gmail.com; wangwenxin.gm@gmail.com.
 - [Awesome-Efficient-AIGC](https://github.com/Efficient-ML/Awesome-Efficient-AIGC) - A list of papers, docs, codes about efficient AIGC.
 This repo is aimed to provide the info for efficient AIGC research, including language and vision, we are continuously improving the project.
 Welcome to PR the works (papers, repositories) that are missed by the repo.